Sam Swaap: Early life

-Samuel (Sam) Swaap, the son of David Swaap (1859–1942) and Elisabeth Halberstad (1853–1928) began playing the violin at the age of eight, receiving his first violin lessons from H.M Hofmeester.
-He enrolled in the Amsterdam Conservatorium and studied under Carl Flesch from the years 1904 to 1907.
-Swaap made his debut as a soloist with the Royal Concertgebouw Orchestra at the age of sixteen and entered the orchestra's first violin section in 1909.
+Samuel (Sam) Swaap, the son of David Swaap (1859–1942) and Elisabeth Halberstad (1853–1928), began playing the violin at the age of eight and received his first lessons from H.W.
+Hofmeester.
+He enrolled in the Amsterdam Conservatorium and studied under Carl Flesch from 1904 to 1907.
+Swaap made his debut as a soloist with the Royal Concertgebouw Orchestra at the age of 16 and entered the orchestra's first violin section in 1909.

 In 1913, Swaap went to Finland for two years to serve as a concertmaster in Abo.
-The outbreak of the First World War brought him back to the Netherlands.
-Upon his return he was appointed concertmaster of the Residence Orchestra in The Hague (Den Haag).
+The outbreak of the World War I brought him back to the Netherlands.
+Upon his return, he was appointed concertmaster of the Residence Orchestra in The Hague (Den Haag).
 During that time, Swaap was a member of two chamber ensembles: the Haagsche Strijkwartet and the Frenkel Trio.
 Swaap's friend, Charles van Isterdael, played cello in both ensembles and also in the Residence Orchestra.

-Swaap also recorded also many works for violin solo (see list below).
-Most of the recordings are dated between 1922 and 1924.
-Swaap played as a soloist all over Europe including: France, Spain, Germany, Finland, Denmark and Holland, his home land.
-Some composers dedicated some of their works to Swaap. the Dutch composer Willem de Boer dedicated his Sarabande to Swaap in 1923 and Leon Orthel (1905–1985) dedicated his Capriccio op.19 to him in 1939.
+Swaap recorded many solo violin pieces (see list below), most of which are dated between 1922 and 1924.
+Swaap performed as a soloist throughout Europe, including France, Spain, Germany, Finland, Denmark and Holland.
+Some composers dedicated pieces to Swaap, including the Dutch composer Willem de Boer, who dedicated his Sarabande to Swaap in 1923, and Leon Orthel (1905–1985) who dedicated his Capriccio op.19 to Swaap in 1939.

 World War II

-The Nazi invasion of Holland on 10 May 1940, and the subsequent restrictions on Jews around the country affected Swaap's career as a musician.
+The Nazi invasion of Holland on 10 May 1940, and the subsequent restrictions on Jews around the country, affected Swaap's career as a musician.
 He was given fewer and fewer opportunities to perform with the Residence Orchestra and some documents point out that "his chair was pulled back", meaning he could no longer sit in the front of the first violin section.
-Early in 1941 he was dismissed from the orchestra.
-He was then fired, as were many other Jewish musicians who had lost their jobs, to the "Jewish Orchestra" (Joods Orkest) which was active from November 1941 to July 1942.
+Early in 1941 he was dismissed from the orchestra and joined other Jewish musicians who had lost their jobs with the "Jewish Orchestra" (Joods Orkest) which was active from November 1941 to July 1942.
 Swaap became chairman of that orchestra.

-In December 1942 Swaap was imprisoned in Barneveld for six months until he was transported to Westerbork.
-By September 1944 he was deported to Theresienstadt concentration camp (identified as ‘Group C’ in the transport list).
+In December, 1942 Swaap was imprisoned in Barneveld for six months until he was transported to Westerbork.
+By September 1944, he was deported to Theresienstadt concentration camp (identified as "Group C" in the transport list).

 Swaap lost two brothers in the war.